Pyragon/cryogen-website/README.md

 Whilst not entirely necessary, this website was built in Spark (Java) for the purpose of learning.
 Jade is used to compile and render templates to html

-### Missing Files ###
+### Template Files ###

-Some files like the forums, and our database configuration files have been removed.
+A properties template file has been included (props_.json) for reference.
+Copy this file, rename and remove the underscore and edit as needed.
-When the website is finished, I will include templates or links for these files.
+An empty SQL export has also been included (database_skeletons.sql), you should only need to import this file into your database, and be set.